yimuchen/yimuchen.github.io/_posts/2018-03-21-Annihilation.md

 With all that said, these are very generic things that I dislike about "science fiction" Hollywood movies.
 While a more polished writing is desirable, it wasn't what made or break this movie for me, and certainly isn't what made me linger on the question of whether it is a good or bad movie for so long.

-One thing that definitely made the movie stand out is the portray and stylising of the mystery surrounding the shimmer, becoming more and more intriguing towards the finale.
+One thing that definitely made the movie stand out is the portray and stylising of the mystery surrounding the shimmer, becoming more and more stylised towards the finale.
 The visual, in the movies own words, "dreamlike... nightmarish... [but] not always", makes Annihilation one of the more visually diverse life-action movies I have seen in a while, while never giving up a uniformed atmosphere for what is the shimmer.
-Be it the more grotesque images with the overgrown marine, or the more serene scenes of the man-trees (tree-people?) and the crystal trees by the lighthouse, these depictions of the shimmer always instilled a sense of unease and unfamiliarity, while also keeping a strange naturalness to how everything looked.
+Be it the more grotesque images with the overgrown marine, or the more serene scenes of the man-trees (tree-people?) and the crystal trees at the lighthouse, these depictions of the shimmer always instilled a sense of unease and unfamiliarity, while also keeping a strange naturalness to how everything looked.
-Even more so towards the end of the movie, where everything about the shimmer is conveyed with extremely minimal dialog.
+The visual style is even more fascinating towards the end of the movie, where everything about the shimmer is conveyed entirely using the visuals with extremely minimal dialog.

 <figure>
   <img src="https://i1.wp.com/image.tmdb.org/t/p/w780/mOUJI2rtwAJBNFDs2ZlaqdwylK8.jpg"/>